 NCLT’s Youth Education & Community Engagement Coordinator has partnered with multiple Boys & Girls Clubs in our area to bring weekly activities to their after-school program based on various natural themes.
 Past themes include exploring local flora and fauna, using natural products for art and survival, and examining environmental impacts.
 This year kids at the Boys & Girls Club used recycled paper products to create valentines that were given to members of the Fitchburg Senior center.
 Our coordinator also loves to bring the kids outside as much as possible and expose them to new and unique ways to connect with nature.
 Throughout these weekly programs, kids at the various Boys & Girls Clubs have shown a growing interest and willingness to interact with the natural world.

 Hubbardston Center School

-This year, NCLT will once again offer an environmental education program in the spring to 3rd grade students at Hubbardston’s Center School, funded by a generous anonymous donation.
+NCLT has offered an environmental education program in the spring to 3rd grade students at Hubbardston’s Center School, funded by a generous anonymous donation.
 Led by environmental educator, Laurie Nehring, this program emphasizes hands on, science based inquiry into the lives of owls.
 Approximately 50 students participate in this program each year that has been offered since 2012.
 Following the classroom program, Laurie will lead a public Owl Prowl to search for signs of local owls.